iketari/preoccupyjs/README.md

 3. [Actions](http://artsiom.mezin.eu/preoccupyjs/docs/classes/baseaction.html) - A quantum of information which is collected from the Host side.
 It describes a single user action (like click, mousemove, scroll, etc...).
 Each action is transmitted to the Client tab (machine) by the Transport and performed over there by the Client.
 4. [Transport](http://artsiom.mezin.eu/preoccupyjs/docs/interfaces/abstracttransport.html) - An abstract class.
 A Transport implementation allows Actions to be transmitted from the host tab to the client one.

-**PreoccupyJS doesn't provide a functionality to grab, broadcast, or present a Screen Media stream.
+**PreoccupyJS doesn't provide any functionality to grab, broadcast, or present Screen Media streams.
 You have to take care about this part of fuctionality separetly.**

 ### Basic Usage